 Like their later Israelite counterparts, the people of Jared wanted a king.
-After the brother of Jared warned against this form of government, he releated but no one wanted the office.
-Finally, one of the sons of Jared, Orihah, consented and was anointed ruler (Ether 6:22-27).
+After the brother of Jared warned against this form of government, he relented but no one wanted the office until finally one of the sons of Jared, Orihah, consented and was anointed ruler (see Ether 6:22-27).
 Orihah and his successor-son, Kib, were righteous kings, but Kib's son, Corihor, rebelled against his father, overthrowing him and taking him captive.
-While in prison-more likely a house arrest-Kib bore a son, Shule, who "became mighty as to the strength of a man" (7:8).
+While in prison-more likely a house arrest-Kib fathered a son, Shule, who "became mighty as to the strength of a man" (Ether 7:8).
 This son was sympathetic to his father and succeeded in repelling Corihor and restoring Kib to his throne.
 Kib passed his office on to Shule.
-However, one of Corihor's sons, Noah, in attempting to overthrow Shule, took him captive and would have executed him except the sons of Shule "crept into the house of Noah by night and slew him, and broke down the door of the prison and brought out their father, and placed him upon his throne in his own kingdom" (v 18).
-Thus men began to covet the throne, and rebellion and mischief continued.
-The son of Noah, Cohor, succeeded in dividing the people into two groups: "And there were two kingdoms, the kingdom of Shule, and the kingdom of Cohor" (v 20).
+However, one of Corihor's sons, Noah, in attempting to overthrow Shule, took him captive and would have executed him except the sons of Shule "crept into the house of Noah by night and slew him, and broke down the door of the prison and brought out their father, and placed him upon his throne in his own kingdom" (Ether 7:18).
+Thus men began to covet the throne, and rebellion and mischief among the people continued.
+The son of Noah, Cohor, succeeded in dividing the people into two groups: "And there were two kingdoms, the kingdom of Shule, and the kingdom of Cohor" (Ether 7:20).
 In a subsequent battle, Shule killed Cohor and united the kingdom.

-It was in this setting that prophets came forth to warn the people that their wickedness violated their covenant with God and that judgments were imminent without swift repentance.
+It was in this setting that prophets came forth to warn the people that their wickedness violated their covenant on the land with God and that judgments were imminent unless swift repentance followed.
 This was the first of six episodes where prophets were sent to warn the Jaredites that their wickedness was offensive to the Lord (see Ether 2:7-12).
-This first episode follows four steps in the sequence to destruction: (1) prophets are sent, (2) a message of warning is given, (3) the people respond, and (4) this time the outcome is favorable.
+This first episode follows four steps in the sequence to destruction: (1) prophets are sent, (2) a message of warning is given, (3) the people respond, and on this occasion (4) the outcome is favorable.

-PROPHET(S): Unnamed, but "sent from the Lord" (Ether 7:23).
+1. Prophet(s): Unnamed, but "sent from the Lord" (Ether 7:23).

-MESSAGE: "The wickedness and idolatry of the people was bringing a curse upon the land, and they should be destroyed if they did not repent" (v 23)
+2. Message: "The wickedness and idolatry of the people was bringing a curse upon the land, and they should be destroyed if they did not repent" (Ether 7:23).

-RESPONSE OF THE PEOPLE: "The people did revile against the prophets, and did mock them" (v 24).
+3. Response of the People: "The people did revile against the prophets, and did mock them" (Ether 7:24).

-OUTCOME: Before any judgments began, king Shule "did execute a law throughout all the land, which gave power unto the prophets" to "go whithersoever they would; and by this cause the people were brought unto repentance" (v 25), and "there were no more wars in the days of Shule" (v 27).
-Unfortunately, this principle of religious freedom, protected by kingly edict under Shule, was withdrawn by later rulers.
+4. Outcome: Before judgments began, King Shule "did execute a law throughout all the land, which gave power unto the prophets" to "go whithersoever they would; and by this cause the people were brought unto repentance" (Ether 7:25), and "there were no more wars in the days of Shule" (Ether 7:27).
+In this case, the government supported freedom of religion.
+Unfortunately, this principle, protected by kingly edict under Shule, was withdrawn by later rulers.